sheenakapoor/Weather-Forecasting-Package/src/weatherfc/README.md

 # Weather Forecasting

-Repository for the project: https://github.com/S22-06682/project-sheenakapoor
+Repository for the project: https://github.com/S22-06682/project-sheenakapoor Deepnote Project Link:

 ## Weather Forecasting Package
 This github repo hosts a simple code for giving the weather forecast for current temperature, feels like temperature, Weather Description.

+The purpose of this package:
+1. Take input of US Post Office ZIP Code from the user.
+2. Retrieve weather data for the ZIP code from http://wttr.in/
+3. Display current temperature, 'feels like' temperature in Fahrenheit along with weather description.
+4. Convert temperature from Fahrenheit to Celsius.
+5. Show an emoji based on range of current temperature that was converted to Celsius units.
+6. Display weather forecast for three hours from current time.

 How to install in another (notebook/ terminal) -